Do you have a habit of reading before bed?

 4. Reading can stave off Alzheimer’s

-Although Alzheimer’s is not a preventable disease, certain habits can help protect the brain’s functioning, and are associated with a lower risk of Alzheimer’s.
-Any activity that stimulates the brain is protective against Alzheimer’s, so the National Institute on Aging suggests that adults read regularly to keep mental functioning strong.
+Although Alzheimer’s is not a preventable disease, certain habits can help protect the brain’s functioning and are associated with a lower risk of Alzheimer’s.
+Any activity that stimulates the brain is protective against Alzheimer’s, so the National Institute on Aging suggests that adults read regularly for fun and to keep mental functioning strong.

 5. It reduces cortisol levels

 Cortisol isn’t always a bad thing.
 It helps to rouse people from sleep in the morning, and also helps them address and overcome acute stress.
 Unfortunately, cortisol can begin to wreak havoc on the body, when it remains at high levels, as the result of chronic stress.
 It can lead to weight gain, gastrointestinal problems, depression, and chronic fatigue.
 Reading before bed can help to lower the body’s cortisol levels by reducing stress.
 The result?
 A body with lower levels of cortisol is more likely to sleep soundly and thus cope with the following day’s stressors more calmly.

 Related: Herbs That Can Help You Combat Stress

 Emotional intelligence is key to developing healthy relationships, but many people forgo developing their empathetic responses.